AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 * 2a.
 User did not specify any tags to delete

     * 2a1.
-Devbooks shows an error message indicating that no target tag was provided Use case ends.
+DevBooks shows an error message indicating that no target tag was provided Use case ends.

 * 2b.
 None of the specified tags can be found in any contact

     * 2b1.
-Devbooks shows an error message indicating that no tags were found for deletion Use case ends.
+DevBooks shows an error message indicating that no tags were found for deletion Use case ends.

 * 2c.
 Some tags are found while others are not

     * 2c1.
-Devbooks deletes all found tags
+DevBooks deletes all found tags
     * 2c2.
-Devbooks shows a success message for tags deleted and a warning message for tags not found Use case resumes from step 5.
+DevBooks shows a success message for tags deleted and a warning message for tags not found Use case resumes from step 5.